HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-03-cross-chain-transactions.md

 ### Finalizing a Forward Transfer on the Sidechain

-A sidechain developer is free to come up with a mechanism to process incoming forward transfers.
-Since there is only one implementation of a sidechain consensus protocol at the time of writing, we will explain how forward transfers are handled in [Latus](https://www.horizen.global/assets/files/Horizen-Sidechain-Zendoo-A_zk-SNARK-Verifiable-Cross-Chain-Transfer-Protocol.pdf).
+A sidechain developer is free to come up with a mechanism to process incoming Forward Transfers.
+Since there is only one implementation of a sidechain consensus protocol at the time of writing, we will explain how Forward Transfers are handled in [Latus](https://www.horizen.global/assets/files/Horizen-Sidechain-Zendoo-A_zk-SNARK-Verifiable-Cross-Chain-Transfer-Protocol.pdf).

-The overall idea is to group forward transfers from one or more mainchain blocks into a special *Forward Transfers Transaction* (FTTx).
+The overall idea is to group Forward Transfers from one or more mainchain blocks into a special *Forward Transfers Transaction* (FTTx).
 This transaction is similar to the coinbase transaction on the mainchain in that it does not include any chain-internal inputs.
 It can be considered a transaction minting coins on the sidechain.
-A Forward Transfers Transaction comprises only outputs from forward transfers.
-If there are no forward transfers to a sidechain over a period of mainchain blocks, there will be no Forward Transfers Transaction.
+A Forward Transfers Transaction comprises only outputs from Forward Transfers.
+If there are no Forward Transfers to a sidechain over a period of mainchain blocks, there will be no Forward Transfers Transaction.

 ![Processing Forward Transfers on a Zendoo Sidechain](/assets/post_files/technology/expert/4.2-cross-chain-transactions/forward-transfer-transaction_D.jpg)
 ![Processing Forward Transfers on a Zendoo Sidechain](/assets/post_files/technology/expert/4.2-cross-chain-transactions/forward-transfer-transaction_M.jpg)